 Combine Online Marketing Components to Build your Strategy

-Now that we’ve established a clearer understanding, at least of our methodology of budgeting and marketing activity value, we’ll look at the specific components and activities from above, a little more in-depth individually.
+Now that we’ve established a clearer understanding, at least regarding of our methodology of budgeting and valuing marketing activities, we’ll look at the specific components and activities from above, a little more in-depth individually.

 Your Law Firm’s Website

 The website in many ways is the heart of your online marketing strategy.
 Even when people see a TV or billboard ad for a law firm, their highly likely to visit your website before calling your firm.

 When considering the above example of the online marketing strategy outlined, all roads are bound to lead back to your firm’s website.
 In addition to the impact of a legal practice’s site with traditional and online marketing, a law firm website SEO study that Zahavian conducted found that over 55% of attorney websites ranking in the top 10 results on Google were redesigned in the past 2 years and 75% were redesigned less than 3 years ago.